 Imagine a world in which the sun never sets.
 Where icebergs are illuminated by the gentle hues of perpetual dawn.
 It’s beautiful and rejuvenating, and really needs to be seen to be believed.

 Greenland is the perfect place for you to witness this phenomenon.
 In the town of Ilulissat, for example, the sun doesn’t fall below the horizon between mid-May and late July.

 Consider visiting at this time of year to incorporate the midnight sun into your Greenland travel plans.
-At the very least, it gives you twice the day to play with!
+At the very least, it gives you double the daylight to play with!

 - Related: What is the midnight sun?